 The Role of an Effective PMO in Successful Project and Programme Delivery

-This joint session with PMO Learning and BCS Project Management SG will consider the role an effective PMO can play in driving and supporting successful delivery; considering how to engage with the PMO and identify how best they can help, and some of the challenges when dealing with PMOs (particularly an ineffective PMO), exploring strategies and tactics to get the best from them.
+This joint session with PMO Learning and BCS Project Management SG considered the role an effective PMO can play in driving and supporting successful delivery, along with some strategies and tactics to get the best from your PMO;

 Really Learning Lessons – a Mini-Masterclass

-As someone who has been passionate about this topic for as long as I have known him, I’m looking forward to learning some valuable lessons from Ken’s session.
+As someone who has been passionate about this topic for as long as I have known him, we can all learn some valuable lessons from Ken’s session.